JavaLearningTool/JavaLearningTool-challenges/README.md

 *   The most common way to use these tests is to simple have the Student's write the main method and test their output.
 See HelloWorld
 *   It is common to give the student some of the logic for parsing input as part of provided code (provided code is defined in the admin route of the website).

+### Example

+See HelloWorldTest.java

 ## FunctionReturnTester

+This is a type of MethodTester.
+The student writes a method.
+Input is supplied as parameters to the method and the Student return something based on that input.
+The returned value is tested for accuracy.

+### To String Converters

+#### inputToStringConverter

+This provides a way for a FunctionReturnTester to convert the input for a test case to a String

+#### outputToStringConverter

+This provides a way for a FunctionReturnTester to convert the output for a test case to a String

+### methodInvoker

+FunctionReturnTesters store the method to be tested as a Method object. methodInvoker is given an array of arguments and an object and calls the method to be tested on the given object with the given arguments.

+Shortly: methodInvoker tells FunctionReturnTester how to call the method that is being tested.

+### Creation

+The creation of these tests generally follow these steps:

+1. Write a method that defines the correct functionality for the challenge (This method is by convention called approved).
+2. Write the main method which should
+    1. Create an instance of FunctionReturnTester
+    2. Check and make sure the tester formed properly
+    3. Set the tester's equalityTester
+    4. Set the tester's inputToStringConverter
+    5. Set the tester's outputToStringConverter
+    6. Set the tester's methodInvoker
+    7. Add test cases to the tester by calling addArgs (optionally you can create an array of args for each test case and pass it in when calling runTests)
+    8. Call runTests

+### Example

+See TheGreatestTest.java

 ## ClassTester